-‘Pretty Little Liars’ Cast Celebrates The Show’s Tenth Anniversary With Heartwatrming Instagram Posts
+‘Pretty Little Liars’ Cast Celebrates The Show’s 10th Anniversary With Heartwarming Instagram Posts

 The other two Liars — Spencer, played by Troian Bellisario, and Alison, played by Sasha Pieterse — didn’t post about the momentous occasion.

-Hale, Mitchell, Benson, Bellisario, and Pieterse developed a bond so strong whole filming the show that they got matching tattoos to commemorate their time together, according to People.
+Hale, Mitchell, Benson, Bellisario, and Pieterse developed a bond so strong while filming the show that they got matching tattoos to commemorate their time together, according to People.
 The onscreen squad also became an offscreen squad, which persists to this day.
 The actresses frequently post about their hangouts on social media and frequently send each other love with adorable Instagram posts.
 Benson has even called the Liars her family.

 “It was really special to have such an amazing bond with these people, and the cool thing is I know that we’ll one day work together again,” she said during an interview with People after the show wrapped.
 “And I’ll always try to make an effort to see them because they’re literally my family.”